LalitMaganti/LalitMaganti/README.md

 Senior Staff Software Engineer at Google, working on [Perfetto](https://perfetto.dev) — an open source suite of tools for performance tracing and analysis.

-I joined Perfetto as a founding engineer in 2017.
-My focus is on trace analysis tools, particularly the PerfettoSQL language and query engine. erfetto is the default tracing system for Android and Chrome, and is used by companies like Meta and Microsoft, as well as open source projects like QEMU, Mesa, and the Linux kernel.

 I'm passionate about performance and open-source and especially the intersection of those two domains.
 I'm also generally interested in AI/LLMs and how they are changing the software engineering industry.